devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 Pick two random numbers between 20000 and 29999.
 These will be used as your subdomain for your internet-facing URLs for GitLab and the registry so we choose randomly to avoid conflicts.
-One number for Gitlab `<gitlab-number>` and another number for registry `<registry-number>`.
+One number for GitLab `<gitlab-number>` and another number for registry `<registry-number>`.

 Using your chosen numbers, you will need to reconfigure GDK.
 From the